Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 7 Desember 2025 03.30.01 UTC
+- WIB: Minggu, 7 Desember 2025 04.24.32 UTC
-- WITA: Minggu, 7 Desember 2025 04.30.01 UTC
+- WITA: Minggu, 7 Desember 2025 05.24.32 UTC
-- WIT: Minggu, 7 Desember 2025 05.30.01 UTC
+- WIT: Minggu, 7 Desember 2025 06.24.32 UTC

 Kutipan Inspiratif:
-"Xcuse me, I found something under my shoes.
-Oh its your attitude."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: attitude
+Kategori: nature